 County Permit Center staff utilize the AMANDA software to record and maintain inspections and enforcement of private projects.
+The County is currently working on a replacement permit tracking system scheduled to go into use in 2024.

 8.7.2 County project inspection tracking